Anibal-Quiroz-P5/Portfolio_02/Readme.md

   - Editing delivery addresses.
   - Monitoring the delivery of packages by the drivers throughout the day.

-## Front-End
+## Back-End

-The project named  **deliverit-front** uses NextJs as the framework, along with selected languages, libraries, and frameworks such as Typescript, React, and Tailwind.
-Configuration files necessary for the application to work with Docker have also been added.
+The project named  **deliverit-back**  uses Express, NodeJs, Typescript, and configuration files necessary for the application to work with Docker.

 Our team performed various tests to ensure that the "deliverit-front" repository is functioning and ready to start developing functionalities for the next sprint.

 ## Estructura de Carpetas del back-end